-- ALL A. Same as free time out (limited).
-Permit as much time as is necessary.
+- ALL A. Same as team time out, however permit as much time as is necessary.
 SAFETY OF INJURED PLAYERS IS MOST IMPORTANT.
-Use signal #3, followed with tapping hands-on chest. - B. Do not allow players to assist teammates but direct that they wait for trained staff. - C. R may permit water attendants to tend to their teams on the field during extended injury timeouts.
+Use signal #3, followed with tapping hands on chest. - B. Do not allow players to assist teammates but direct that they wait for trained staff. - C. R may permit water attendants to tend to their teams on the field during extended injury timeouts.